kursatturkay/cleanCDrive/README.md

-- Moves unneccesary Files dumps logs etc from C Drive to Recycle.(dont forget to Empty Trash Manually )
+- Moves unneccesary Files dumps logs etc from C Drive to Recycle.(don't forget to Empty Trash Manually )
 - Disables Hibernation to delete its useless file.